Kipok/NeMo-Skills/docs/reproducing-results.md

 3. Get the model you want to finetune, e.g. https://huggingface.co/mistralai/Mistral-7B-v0.1.
 Convert the model to nemo format by running steps from [checkpoint conversion](/docs/checkpoint-conversion.md#huggingface-to-nemo) docs.

-4. Run finetuning.
+4. Run training.
 The commands below are assumed to be run on a Slurm cluster, but you can modify them to run locally for small enough models.
 Here is an example command for Mistral-7b

    ```